Caché Release Notes and Upgrade Checklist

 The purpose of this chapter is to highlight those features of Caché 2018.1 that, because of their difference in this version, affect the administration, operation, or development activities of existing systems.

 Customers upgrading their applications from earlier releases are strongly urged to read the upgrade checklist for the intervening versions as well.
 This document addresses only the differences between 2017.2 and 2018.1.

 This section contains information of interest to those who are familiar with administering prior versions of Caché and wish to learn what is new or different in this area for version 2018.1.
 The items listed here are brief descriptions.
 In most cases, more complete descriptions are available elsewhere in the documentation.

-This release contains a new parameter, Target size for the wij, in the system configuration journal settings.
-Setting this target size ensures that space is allocated for the WIJ early in the start-up process.
-If sufficient space is not allocated early and there is not enough available memory for the WIJ, the system may encounter problems.
+This release contains a new parameter, Target size for the WIJ, in the system configuration journal settings.
+Setting this target size ensures that disk space is allocated for the WIJ early in the start-up process.
+If sufficient space is not allocated early and there is not enough available space for the WIJ, the system may encounter problems.
 Allocating space for WIJ is an advanced configuration setting.
 If you encounter issues with this, contact the InterSystems Worldwide Resource Center

 The JRNDUMP utility has improved navigation.
 If you have a script that responds to JRNDUMP prompts, you should check the script to ensure that it handles the changed navigation.

 This section holds items of interest to users of specific platforms.

 Windows Upgrade Installation Does Not Create USER Namespace if Previously Deleted